 So we turned around walked back and waited for another hour or so to do the same thing.

-We were on the plane, crammed in.
-Do you know what it like to sit on a plane with two weapons, your body armor and your personal bag all shoved into an airline seat?
+We were finally going home from our deployment.
+Going home from a deployment we were ready to be done with.
+We got settled into our seats on the C-130.
+Crammed in tight with all our gear.
+Do you know what it’s like to sit on a plane with two weapons, your body armor, and your personal bag all shoved into an airline seat?

-Not fun or comfortable, but it was a short flight that I pretty much slept.
+Not fun or comfortable, but it was a short flight.
+As uncomfortable as I was I fell asleep shortly after takeoff.
 I guess being exhausted has its benefits you can sleep anywhere in any position.

-So we made it to Manas early in the morning half awake and sore from carrying all our stuff and sitting cramped on an airplane and got to sit through a number of important briefings about where we were to stay and how to turn in our army gear.
-Luckily, we retained all the important information and once the briefing was complete, threw our gear down at our temporary home and then went back to pick up our bags.
-The army gear went in one bin and the other bags were put into storage.
+Early in the morning half awake and sore from carrying all our stuff and sitting cramped on an airplane.
+Next, we sat through a number of important briefings about where we were to stay and how to turn in our Army gear.
+Luckily, we retained all the important information.
+Once the briefing was over, threw our gear down at our temporary home, a tent.
+You might think sleep was the next thing on our list.
+But we were not done with our in-processing checklist yet.
+Now it was time to go and pick up our bags.
+The Army gear went in one bin and all of our other luggage was put into storage for a few days.

-Since we needed to stay awake for an appointment we decided it was time for breakfast.
-After breakfast we watched the World Series (game 2) we got to see innings 2-8 we thought we were going to see the whole game, but the 8th inning was never ending and we left when the score was 4-0.
-Go Giants!
+We couldn’t sleep yet.
+We needed to stay awake for an appointment.
+And when you can’t sleep you might as well eat.
+So we went to breakfast at the 24-hour Dining Facility at Manas.
+Manas’s Dining Facility had so many choices especially after being on a FOB with no choice in what we ate.
+It was so nice to have a yummy breakfast.
+After breakfast, we still had time until our meeting so we watched the World Series (game 2) in the MWR tent.
+We got to see innings 2-8 we thought we were going to see the whole game, but the 8th inning was never-ending and we left when the score was 4-0.
+Go, Giants!

 Turning in our gear